Aims & Scope

 - Afro-Hispanic representations of whiteness

-- North African and Equtorial Guinean representations of whiteness
+- North African and/or Equtorial Guinean representations of whiteness

 - Indigenous representations of whiteness

 - Please create your account to submit manuscripts electronically.
-If you experience any problem uploading your file, please contact the editor-in-chief.
+If you experience any difficulties uploading your file, please contact the Editor-in-Chief.

 - Submissions are accepted year-round on a rolling basis.
-However, for full consideration for the current annual issue, proposals must be submitted by April 15.
-Proposals received after this deadline will be consider for the next annual issue.
+However, for full consideration for the current annual issue, proposals must be submitted by May 15.
+Proposals received after this deadline will be considered for the next annual issue.

-- Manuscripts should range between 6,500-8,000 words, including end notes and works cited, must follow the latest Modern Language Association* Style Manual, and include an abstract (not to exceed 200 words).
+- Manuscripts should range between 6,500 and 8,000 words, including End Notes and works cited; they must follow the latest Modern Language Association Style Manual, and include an abstract (not to exceed 200 words).

-- The Journal does not consider proposals for special issues at this time, but suggestions for future considerations are welcome.
+- TThe Journal does not consider proposals for special issues at this time, but suggestions for future editions are welcome.

-*Proposals submitted to the Journal containing multiple typos, missing abstract and careless use of the MLA Style will be rejected for consideration and will not be peer-reviewed.
+*Proposals submitted to the Journal not within the aforementioned aims & scope, containing multiple typos, missing abstract (including up to 6 keywords) or presenting careless use of the MLA Style of documentation, will unfortunately not be considered.Sincerely, JM.
+Persánch Founder Editor-in-Chief